osg-htc/docs/docs/common/registration.md

 For definitions for the various fields, consult the corresponding template file for the type of data you are updating.

-To remove or disable a resource already registered, follow the steps:
+To remove or disable a resource already registered:

-1. If the resource is a Compute Element or OSG submitter, set `Active: false` within resource group's yaml file.
+- If the resource is a Compute Element or OSG submitter, set `Active: false` within resource group's yaml file.
 For example, to remove the resource GLOW, edit the file `topology/University of Wisconsin/GLOW/GLOW.yaml`, setting `Active: false`:

-        :::toml
         ...
         Production: true
         Resources: